xToken/DAK/Readme.txt

- sv_listadmins - will list all groups and admins configured in the DAKServerAdmin.json file sv_killserver - Does exactly what it says - This is not a clean closing of the server, it uses a bug which causes a crash. sv_hasreserve - Will grant this admin a reserve slot that does not expire.
+ sv_listadmins - will list all groups and admins configured in the DAKServerAdmin.json file sv_killserver - Does exactly what it says - This is not a clean closing of the server, it uses a bug which causes a crash. sv_hasreserve - Will grant this admin a reserve slot that does not expire. sv_surrendervote - Will start a surrender vote for the team provided. sv_cancelsurrendervote - Will cancel a in progress surrender vote for the team provided.

  All server admin commands will also print to any other admins consoles when used (admins that also have access to that command)